 Does my UK car insurance cover me in Europe?

 Before your trip starts, organising the proper insurance is imperative.
 The best way to check if your current annual insurance covers you to drive is to call your insurance provider.
-They will be able to explain to you whether your current policy extends your cover across EU countries and Europe.
+They will be able to explain to you whether your current policy extends to cover across EU countries and Europe.

 Do you need extra insurance to drive in Europe?